Building Brian, my AI Brain

 Why?

-To assist me fully for the rest of my life, by being my extremely capable and an all knowing, second brain and possibly body in the future.
-But then after my life, to continue to exist as a reflection of me.
-But not just a reflection of me, but as a starting point for a my evolution as an AI intelligence for the next 150+ years.
+To assist me fully for the rest of my life, by being my extremely capable second brain and probably a second body in the future.
+But then after my life, to continue to exist as an extension of me.
+But not just a reflection of me, but as a starting point for evolution as an AI intelligence for the next 150+ years.

 Why?